 Larb is a simple and highly delicious ground meat Thai dish of origin from Laos, that gets its unique flavor from the combination of chile powder, lime juice, shallots, fresh herbs, and one specific essential ingredient: fish sauce.
-Find a very specific step by step process on how to properly build flavor to make a paleo Thai turkey larb.
+Find a very specific step-by-step process on how to properly build flavor to make a paleo Thai turkey larb.
 I suggest using Trifecta’s Meal Prep Turkey burgers to save time.

-My story of love with Larb dates almost three years ago to the end of 2017.
-During that time I was working at Providence in LA, and the chef de cuisine (shoutout to Chef T-bone), would make a highly delicious Larb for family meal every now and then.
+My story of love with Larb dates from almost three years ago to the end of 2017.
+During that time I was working at Providence in LA, and the chef de cuisine (shoutout to Chef T-bone), would make a highly delicious Larb for family meals every now and then.
 It was one of those secret and rare specialty family meal recipes that he would whip up in no time, all while keeping the authentic essence of the dish intact.
 It was so good, the standards were set very high from there on out.

 There’s a specific simple method to the madness.
-Heating the ground meat first, in this case turkey, adding fish sauce and honey, and seasoning it with a freshly made chili powder creates the very particular flavor backbone for this dish.
+Heating the ground meat first, in this case, turkey, adding fish sauce and honey, and seasoning it with freshly made chili powder creates the very particular flavor backbone for this dish.
 Though this dish is typically served with sticky rice, feel free to substitute it with your favorite paleo carb side (if I may suggest, try making a coconut sticky cauliflower rice).

-Adding then the fresh aromatics and herbs, adds both a slight sweet-bitterness flavor, and color to dish, creating a beautiful symphony of sabores that mold insanely well together.
+Adding then the fresh aromatics and herbs, adds both a slight sweet-bitterness flavor, and color to the dish, creating a beautiful symphony of sabores that mold insanely well together.

 If you are new to paleo, this is the easiest way to stick to a paleo diet.
 Download this free, RD-written meal prep guide complete with meal planning tools, approved food lists, and tips for eating paleo.

 270 kcal; 12g Fat; 8g Carbs; 33g Protein